Detecting Grouped Local Average Treatment Effects and Selecting True Instruments: Model and Assumptions

 In this case, the Wald estimand defined in \eqref{Wald} no longer identifies the LATE but is biased, as for instance discussed in \citet*{Huber2014Sensitivity}, who demonstrates that under a violation of the exclusion restriction, the LATE corresponds to

 Therefore,

 where the expression to the right of the LATE $\Delta_{z,z'}$ characterizes the bias of the Wald estimand.
-Such biases generally also arise in the case of the violation of other LATE assumptions like monotonicity, see \citet*{Angrist+96}.

-Given Theorem \ref{th:MainResult}, the LATEs estimated from two clubs should be identical across different pairs from the same two clubs.

-Hence, from judge-specific means of the outcome, $E(Y | Z=z)$, that are the same in each club and pairing these up, we will find homogeneous effects in each group-pair.
-A group of instruments is defined as follows:

-In the discussion to follow, we will consider the scenario that some judges within a club $k$ violate some or all of the LATE assumptions, while others satisfy them.
-Under specific conditions, we can in fact distinguish those judges (values of the IV) satisfying the LATE Assumptions from those violating them within a club $k$.
-To this end, we introduce a further definition, namely the IV groups.
-A group is a set of instrument values (in our case defined by judges) in a club with a homogeneous propensity score.
-We note that a group is generally a subset of a club.
-Formally, a group is defined as follows:

-\begin{definition}Group \\ $\mathcal{G}_g^k = \{z \in C_k: E(Y| Z=z) = \Gamma_g \}$ \end{definition} The superscript $k$ makes explicit that groups are defined within clubs, i.e.\ in each club there may exist one or several groups.
-Summing up, a group is a subset of judges with the same reduced form coefficient, $\Gamma_g$, where $g$ is shorthand for the presence of violations of the LATE Assumptions and therefore $g=0$ means that there are no violations.
-This is in contrast with the valid IV selection literature, where groups are defined in terms of their inconsistency, which is also a function of the first-stage parameter.
-The difference is due to the fact that we have already pre-selected clubs in which the first-stage parameter is equal and all heterogeneity that is left is due to direct effects.
-Hence, we do not need to take the first stage into account as would have been the case in the IV selection literature, such as in \citet*{Kang2016Instrumental}, \citet*{Guo2018Confidence}, \citet*{Windmeijer2021Confidence} or \citet{Apfel2021Agglomerative}.

-To identify those judges that satisfy the LATE Assumptions, Assumptions \ref{ass:Validity} and \ref{ass:Monotonicity}, we assume that the judges that fulfil LATE assumptions ($g = 0$) constitute the largest group, a plurality, inside of each club.
-More formally, let us denote by $\mathcal{G}_0^k$ the group of instruments satisfying Assumptions \ref{ass:Validity} - \ref{ass:Monotonicity}, within club $k$.
-Our so-called plurality assumption requires that the cardinality (or number) of IV values satisfying the latter assumptions exceeds the cardinality of any other group of invalid IVs:
+The occurrence of such biases is not constrained to cases with violations of the exclusion restriction, but they generally arise under violations of any of the LATE assumptions.
+For instance, the bias occurring under a violation of the monotonicity assumption has been characterized in \citet*{Angrist+96}.